kishalaybanerjee/Movie-Suggestion-System/README.md

 3. The keys of the outer dictionary are the show_id values, and each inner dictionary are the shows which have a non-zero Jaccard Similarity with that particular show.
 While generating this dictionary, I only considered non-zero similarities, which was not only logical, but also very important from a practical point of view.
-4. Not really a new point, but I really like the dictionary comprehension I used for this! ;)
+4. Not really a new point, but I really like the dictionary comprehension I used for this! 😉
 5. Recommendations are generated in the imaginatively named generate_recommendations.py script.
 To simulate how users would watch a particular show and expect recommendations based on that, I have added a line to choose a show at random and generate recommendations for that.
 6. I have been generating 3 recommendations for each choice, and in cases where 3 don't exist, I have added handlers to take care of those scenarios.

-I am currently working on looking at the country data for recommendations, and I will be updating this Readme as I progress further.
+~~I am currently working on looking at the country data for recommendations, and I will be updating this Readme as I progress further.

+## **Recommendations Based On Country**

+Similar to before, I am trying to generate recommendations based on the **Country data**.
+I have started this work on the country-similarity branch.

+Some points that I have in mind while working -
+1. Using Country only isn't very useful for generating correct recommendations.
+2. If movie B is recommended after watching movie A, solely because both have USA as a location, that recommendation will be wrong, more often than not, because the two may be different in every other conceivable manner.
+3. Thus, I am toying with the idea of using a different column (maybe cast, since quite a bit of work on that is done already) to filter other movies with same location/country, given a particular choice.
+4. In a real-world scenario, the best option would be to carry out a sentiment analysis on the data in the **Description** column for shows from same countries, and then choose those closest in similarity based on that.

+At the moment, I am using a Python module called countryinfo to generate a dataset of countries with some specific data for each (currently using capital, latitude of capital and longitude of capital).
+The module doesn't cater for some places like the Vatican City, so I have had to build in handlers (replacing it with Italy).
+The data itself also contains some archaic country names like Soviet Union and West Germany, which I replaced with Russia and Germany.

+I am currently working on choosing shows from the same country, and using the **Cast** data, and using the work in checkcountrydata.py to find 'close' locations, where exact country matches are unavailable.
+As always, I will be updating this as I progress.